 True story: when I moved back to France after some years in Tokyo, I stayed some months with my mother while searching for a new place for myself.
 She kept stealing the tin cup I made in Nousaku’s workshop, and I could see that she liked it so much.
 I felt a little guilty when I took it back to my new apartment.
 After a lot of research during my following trip to Japan, I finally found a Nousaku tin cup to bring back to her, which is probably her favourite present from Japan.

 Now Voyapon Store makes things much easier!
-You can buy a wide range of products from Nousaku directly from our website, including cups, incense burners, bells or even accessories.
+You can buy a wide range of products from Nousaku directly from our website, including cups, incense burners, wind chimes or even accessories.
 These are the perfect presents for yourself or your loved ones to bring some of the traditional expertise of Toyama’s craftsmen to your home.
 You won’t regret it.